-For more information, see "Joining a Cluster" on page 95.
+For more information, see "Joining a Cluster" on the next page.

-Note: In a Traffic Manager cluster, all systems are considered equal.
+In a Traffic Manager cluster, all systems are considered equal.
 You can access the Admin UI on any of the Traffic Managers.
 Any configuration changes you make are automatically replicated across the cluster.
 All Traffic Managers function together to provide fault tolerance and simplified management.